-Sarcoma UK is offering sponsorship to allied health professionals (AHP) and nurses involved in the care of sarcoma patients to go to the British Sarcoma Group (BSG) annual conference in 2020, which takes place 26/27 February 2020 in Glasgow.
+Sarcoma UK is offering sponsorship to allied health professionals (AHP) and nurses involved in the care of sarcoma patients to attend the British Sarcoma Group (BSG) annual conference online in 2021 in 2022.

 Why is this award important?

-- Going to the BSG conference is an excellent opportunity to learn more about sarcoma and the treatments that are currently available and on the horizon.
+- Attending the BSG conference is an excellent opportunity to learn more about sarcoma and the treatments that are currently available and on the horizon.

 - It’s an opportunity for nurses and AHPs to share best practice, network, build supportive relationships and lay the foundations for collaborative work.

 - It’s a way of supporting this unique workforce, personal development and celebrate the work of nurses and AHPs.